gsalzet/website_gsalzet/content/authors/admin/_index.md

 My research focuses on the **forest sector** and its interactions with **forest dynamics** in the context of the **french forest sector** (mainland & overseas territories).

-I am currently working on a seemless evaluation of coupled biophysical & market models.
+I am currently working on a seamless evaluation of coupled biophysical & market models.
-The goal is to provide expected wood-market trajectories under climate changes scenarios.
+The goal is to provide expected wood-market trajectories under climate changes scenarios at both national and regional scales.
 {style="text-align: justify;"}